 Mash did this a lot.
 Anyone who beheld speeches of the mighty Hawkeye immediately became anti-war or else was obviously "crazy".

-Subverted in some episodes, notably in "Guerilla My Dreams", where Hawkeye and co. try their hardest to save a captured woman from the South Korean agent who suspects her to be a guerilla and is bringing her in to be tortured and executed after she is healed.
-At the end, the agent stands there and translates what the woman shouts at the surgeons.
+Subverted in some episodes, notably in "Guerilla My Dreams", where Hawkeye and co. try their hardest to save a captured woman from the South Korean agent who suspects her of being a guerrilla and is bringing her in to be tortured and executed after she is healed.
+At the end, the agent stands there and translates what the woman says at the surgeons.

 South Korean agent: She says: You save lives of those who kill my people and rape my land.
 I would kill you as I tried to kill my enemy in your hospital.
 As I would kill this murderer, I would gladly die if I could kill but one of you.